o-lukas/homebridge-smartthings-tv/README.md

 ##### ids

 The application's possible ids.
 Since some applications have different ids for different versions of TVs you can provide a list here so the plugin will try every id and use the one that's working.

+#### validateApplications

+Validates the list of applications by trying to open them when starting the plugin.
+This list will be checked for availability at the TV(s) and eventually be registered as input sources.
+Make sure to have the TV(s) turned on when starting your instance as this functionality requires your TV(s) be turned on to determine whether an application is installed or not.
+On startup the applications will be opened to determine if they are available.
+Do not use your TV until the input source is being changed back to the first one (usually Live TV).
+Afterwards the list of working applications will be written to this device list of applications.
+Note that this flag will be set to off after validation the application list.
+So check will only run on first start or manual reset.

 #### category